-American shad fish passage counts at the Holyoke Dam fish-lift from 1967 - 2017 are shown in Figure 3.
+American shad fish passage counts at the Holyoke Dam fish-lift from 1967 - 2023 are shown in Figure 3.
 A single fish lift operated from 1955 to 1975 and a second fish lift became operational in 1976.
 The 2012 SFMP used the entire count period for setting management benchmarks.
-This update will use the period of 1976-2017 when the two lifts were consistently operated.
+The 2018 and the 2024 update used the period of 1976 to present when the two lifts were consistently operated.
 MassWildlife is responsible for reporting shad monitoring at the two fish lifts in MA.
-The most recent performance report for the Holyoke Dam (covering March 1, 2017 through February 28, 2018) was prepared by MassWildlife (Slater 2018b).
+The most recent performance report for the Holyoke Dam (covering October 1, 2022 through September 30, 2023) was prepared by the USFWS (2023).

 Holyoke Dam Fish List Operations.
 The Holyoke fish lift begins operations on April 1st each year or when flows fall below 40,000 cfs and continues until July 15th.
-Details on fish lift operations are provided in HGE (2011).
+Details on fish lift operations are provided in HGE (2024) and USFWS (2023).